Olive Turban Shell

 Olive Turban Shell, Uvanilla olivacea.
 Size: 2.6 cm (1.0 inches) x 1.3 cm (0.5 inches).
 Shell collected off the beach at Las Barilles, Baja California Sur, February 2023.
 Size: 5.6 cm (3.8 inches) x 3.2 cm (1.3 inches) in height.
 Collection courtesy of Mack and Becky Fonteno, Las Barilles, Baja California Sur.
 Photographs and identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Olive Turban, Uvanilla olivacea (W. Wood, 1828), Is a gastropod mollusk that is a member of the Turbinidae Family of Turbans.
-They are also known as the Blood Spotted Star Shell.
-The shell is cone shaped, rugged and strong and almost as tall as it is wide.
-It consists of six or seven whorls, with the bottom whorl being more rounded and the external sculpture consisting of fine diagonal lines.
-The shell is olive or brownish green in color and most shells have a fibrous periostracum, the center of the base is marked with a brilliant reddish orange spot in the umbilical pit with a dark brown or black border and the aperture is pearly white.
+Description: Olive Turban shells are cone shaped, rugged, and strong.
+They are almost as tall as they are wide.
+They consist of six or seven whorls, with the bottom whorl being more rounded.
+The exterior is sculpted with fine diagonal lines.
+The shell is olive or brownish green in color.
+There is a spiral rib on the base.
+The center of the base is marked with a brilliant reddish orange spot in the umbilical pit with a dark brown or black border.
+The aperture is pearly white.
+Most shells have a fibrous periostracum.
 Olive Turban Shells reach a maximum of 6.5 cm (2.6 inches) in diameter.